andrea-calabretta/Grafana-backend-datasource/README.md

   ![img](https://github.com/andrea-calabretta/Grafana-backend-datasource/blob/main/img/image-20211026175650280.png)

-- Have the server running, click "Explore" from the left panel of Grafana and select a "relative time range" from the dropdown list in the right high corner.
+- Once the server is running, click "Explore" from the left panel of Grafana and select a "relative time range" from the dropdown list in the top right corner.

-  You should be able to see graphs like these.
+  You should be able to see a graph like this:

 ![img](https://github.com/andrea-calabretta/Grafana-backend-datasource/blob/main/img/image-20211026180206299.png)

-​		and with a different time range, that's the view to be shown:
+​		you can also set a different past time range (1h, last 24h, last week, last month, etc.), or watch Grafana plotting live generated data :

 ![img](https://github.com/andrea-calabretta/Grafana-backend-datasource/blob/main/img/image-20211026180337867.png)